 Our future generations will honor the customs and traditions

-of our heritage present in our ceremonies.
+of our heritage present in their ceremonies when you show them.

 The following material or items that the rabbi seen used for a wedding canopy.

-- Table Linens: a family preserved a very special table linen that along with its owner, survived the Holocaust.
+- Table Linens: a family preserved very special table linen that along with its owner, survived the Holocaust.
 It blessed a Great Granddaughter on her wedding day as she stood under it with her groom

 - Embellished fabric